 It is recommended that queens be replaced every 1 or 2 years to maintain functional and productive colonies.
-Colonies should be re-queened every other year to ensure colonies are working at full capacity and to Healthy queens are important to ensure the quality and productivity of the colony.

-ensure optimal control of queen quality and longevity.
+Colonies should be re-queened every other year to ensure colonies are working at full capacity and to ensure optimal control of queen quality and longevity.
 It is recommended that beekeepers acquire local queens, as they are more likely to be adapted to local environmental conditions as well as local pest and disease strains.
 In addition, buying from local breeders helps minimize the risk of introducing pests and diseases through imported queens.
 Queens should be purchased from reputable, local breeders that have proper government inspection permits.
 Consult supplier lists that are issued annually by some provincial apiarists or other honey bee regulating authorities, and always investigate before purchasing if the seller is unfamiliar.
 Early in the season, queens may need to be ordered from international breeders.
 Honey bees are defined as a regulated animal under the Canadian Health of Animals Regulations and must be imported under permit from a Canadian Food Inspection Agency-approved (CFIA-approved) country and with a CFIA-recognized health certificate from the country of origin.